 The main findings of this paper can be grouped into three sets of results.
-First, the standard practice of studying estimands that arise from a regression of an outcome on the treatment, with or without ``controlling'' for the other actions in such regressions, does not satisfy what we call \emph{strong sign preservation}.
-Strong sign preservation, formally characterized in Definition \ref{def:strong-SP}, is satisfied when an estimand that intends to measure a \emph{ceteris paribus} causal effect of a treatment on an outcome is positive when the effect of the treatment on the outcome is positive conditional on \emph{all} possible values of the other actions.
-Failure to satisfy strong sign preservation introduces a Simpson’s Paradox-like sign reversal where the estimands may be negative even when the treatment positively affects the outcome for any possible combination of other actions.
+First, the standard practice of studying estimands that arise from a regression of an outcome on the treatment, with or without ``controlling'' for the other actions in such regressions, does not generally satisfy what we call \emph{strong sign preservation}.
+Strong sign preservation, formally characterized in Definition \ref{def:strong-SP}, is satisfied when an estimand that intends to measure a \emph{ceteris paribus} (or direct) causal effect of a treatment on an outcome is positive when the effect of the treatment on the outcome is positive conditional on \emph{all} possible values of the other actions.
+Failure to satisfy strong sign preservation introduces a Simpson’s paradox-like sign reversal where the estimands may be negative even when the treatment positively affects the outcome for any possible combination of other actions.
 Second, the most popular estimand that linearly controls for the other actions in the regression, and that we label the long regression, does not generally provide benefits relative to the short regression that includes no controls whatsoever.
 More concretely, while neither the short nor the long regression satisfies strong sign preservation, the estimand associated with the long regression admits a decomposition in terms of weighted averages of well-defined causal effects but where the weights could potentially be negative.
 This feature introduces yet another source that may separate the sign of the estimand from the sign of ceteris paribus causal effects.
 Notably, this feature also occurs when the regression includes interaction terms between the treatment and the other actions.
 Perhaps our most salient result is the one in Theorem \ref{thm:long}, which shows that the long regression delivers easy-to-interpret results \emph{if and only if} the other actions are all binary and mutually exclusive random variables.
-Finally, while the non-parametric identification of the effects we study is straightforward under the stronger version of our identifying assumptions and immediately follows from a saturated regression, we also show that a linear regression that correctly controls for the other actions by complete stratification (an approach we label as the strata fixed effects regression due to its connection with the standard practice of including strata fixed effects in randomized controlled trials with covariate adaptive randomization; see \cite{bugni/canay/shaikh:2018,bugni/canay/shaikh:2019}) always leads to estimands that automatically satisfy strong sign preservation.
+Finally, while non-parametric identification of the effects is straightforward under the stronger form of our assumptions and follows directly from a saturated regression, we also show that a linear regression that properly controls for other actions through complete stratification produces estimands that satisfy strong sign preservation.
+We term this the “strata fixed effects regression” due to its link to the practice of including strata fixed effects in randomized controlled trials with covariate adaptive randomization (see \cite{bugni/canay/shaikh:2018,bugni/canay/shaikh:2019}).